Ordify-Ai/chat-widget/README.md

 # Ordify Chat Widget

-A professional, reusable React chat widget that allows developers to easily integrate Ordify AI agents into their applications with minimal setup.
+A professional, reusable React chat widget that allows developers to easily integrate Ordify AI agents into their applications with **zero configuration**.

-> **🚀 Try it now!** Clone the repo and run `open examples/live-test.html` to see all chat modes in action.
+> **🚀 Try it live!** Visit [app.ordify.ai/widget-demo](https://app.ordify.ai/widget-demo) to see all chat modes in action.

 ## ✨ Features

-- 🚀 **Easy Integration**: Simple configuration file approach
+- 🚀 **Zero Configuration**: No CSS imports or additional setup required
 - 🎨 **Multiple Modes**: Floating, embedded, inline, and modal chat interfaces
 - 🎯 **TypeScript Support**: Full type safety and IntelliSense
 - 🎨 **Customizable**: Colors, themes, and styling options